jamesbriggs/mysql-trigger-logger/README.md

 1. `notify-trigger-logger.pl` (written in Perl)
 2. `notify-trigger-logger.py` (written in Python)
+2. `notify-trigger-logger.rb` (written in Ruby)
-3. `notify-trigger-logger.sh` (written in bash. avoid embedded tabs in the query and note columns for best results.)
+4. `notify-trigger-logger.sh` (written in bash. avoid embedded tabs in the query and note columns for best results.)

 There are minimal dependencies: